variadico/noti/README.md

 curl -L $(curl -s https://api.github.com/repos/variadico/noti/releases/latest | awk '/browser_download_url/ { print $2 }' | grep 'linux-amd64' | sed 's/"//g') | tar -xz
 ```

-Or download with your browser from the [latest release] page.
+Or download it with your browser from the [latest release] page.

 ### From source

-If you want to build from source, then build like this.
+If you want to build from the source, then build like this.

 ```shell
 # build binary